 The button METHOD SETUP ACQUISITION · INTEGRATION opens the dialog window in which you can set the integration parameters.
-For a detailed description, see the Reference Guide chapter 2.3.4 - Integration.
+For a detailed description, see the "Clarity reference guide", chapter 2.3.4 - Integration.

 Note: When using a multi-detector configuration, each detector will have its own integration table.